wn-doolittle/caliper-spec/guides/certification-guide.md

 <div style="design: block;margin: 0 auto"><img class="img-responsive" alt="Session Profile" src="../assets/caliper-sensor-v2.png"></div>

-The *Caliper Analytics&reg; Specification*, [version 1.2](https://www.imsglobal.org/spec/caliper/v1p2), provides a structured approach to describing, collecting and exchanging learning activity data at scale.
+The *Caliper Analytics&reg; Specification*, [version 1.2](https://www.imsglobal.org/spec/caliper/v1p2), provides a structured approach to describing, collecting, and exchanging learning activity data at scale.
 Establishing a common vocabulary for describing learning interactions is a central objective.
-Promoting data interoperability, data sharing and data-informed decision making are also important goals.
+Promoting data interoperability, data sharing, and data-informed decision making are also important goals.

-Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.
+Caliper also defines an application programming interface (the Sensor API&trade;), commonly referred to as [Sensors](https://www.imsglobal.org/spec/caliper/v1p2#sensor), for marshalling and transmitting event data from instrumented applications to target [endpoints](https://www.imsglobal.org/spec/caliper/v1p2#endpoint) for storage, analysis and use.
 Industry-wide adoption of Caliper offers the tantalizing prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.

-This document is the certification guide for Caliper [Sensors](https://www.imsglobal.org/spec/caliper/v1p2#sensor).
-In this release of the Caliper specification, certification services are not provided for Caliper [endpoints](https://www.imsglobal.org/spec/caliper/v1p2#endpoint).
+This document is the certification guide for Caliper Sensors.
+In this release of the Caliper specification, certification services are not provided for Caliper endpoints.
 Endpoint implementors should take note that it is the intent of the Caliper Working Group to add endpoint certification in forthcoming releases of the specification.
 Implementors should also note that behavioral requirements for Caliper Endpoints are provided in the *Caliper Analytics&reg; Specification*, version 1.2, [Section 6.0](https://www.imsglobal.org/spec/caliper/v1p2#endpoint).

 ### Status of this Document
 This document is considered the _Final Release_.
 This means that the Caliper Analytics&reg; Sensor Certification Guide, version 1.2, is now made available as a public document following acceptance by IMS Global member organizations, a number of whom have successfully achieved conformance certification at the time of the release of this document.